metal-stack/metalctl/docs/metalctl_switch_port_describe.md

-## metalctl switch toggle
+## metalctl switch port describe

-toggles the given switch port up or down
+gets the given switch port state

 ### Synopsis

-this sets the port status to the desired value (up or down) so you can reconnect/disconnect a machine to/from a switch port. if no state is given it will show the current state.
+shows the current actual and desired state of the port of the given switch.

 ```
-metalctl switch toggle <switchID> <portID> [<desiredstate>] [flags]
+metalctl switch port describe <switch ID> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for toggle
+  -h, --help   help for describe
 ```

 ### Options inherited from parent commands